priyalp62/TomcatChallenge/README.md

 This is my submission for the first three steps of the Chef Tomcat Challenge described at https://learn.chef.io/modules/challenge-configure-tomcat#/ The cookbook has two recipes: default and server.
 Server contains all the meat.

 Setup Summary:

 	- Node: Centos 7 VM
 	- Workstation: Chef Development Kit Version: 2.3.4.
 I used Windows as my workstation, just to make it harder on myself.
 	- Server: Hosted Chef

 My cookbooks are at https://manage.chef.io/organizations/rstatsinger/cookbooks The tomcat cookbook version 0.1.0 is at https://manage.chef.io/organizations/rstatsinger/cookbooks/tomcat/0.1.0.
-Thest

 I started this project knowing very little about Chef.
 The background work I did was as follows: